-Waterproof, rugged cameras are designed to tolerate the elements, making them ideal for travel.
-The bodies are designed to withstand against water, dirt, sand, high and low temperatures, and drops.
-Rugged cams aren’t new, but the latest models have much stronger performance and pack more features than earlier generations.
-Whether it’s a point and shoot, action cam, or interchangeable-lens model, here are our current favorites.
+Waterproof, rugged cameras are designed to tolerate the elements, making them ideal for all sorts of travel, even if you don’t plan to actually submerge yourself.
+They can hold up to rain, dust, sand, and even freezing temperatures.
+Rugged cameras aren’t new, but the latest models have much stronger performance and pack more features than earlier generations.

 At a glance